CITAD

-The Center for Information, Technology, and Development (CITAD) is a Nigeria non-governmental organisation that was established to promote democracy and active citizenship through information and communication technology in addendum with civic empowerment programs.
-It has its headquarter in Kano and branches in Abuja, Jama'are, Itas, Dutse (Jigawa State), Azare, Gombe and Yobe States.
+The Center for Information, Technology, and Development (CITAD) is a Nigerian non-governmental organisation that was established to promote democracy and active citizenship through information and communication technology in addendum with civic empowerment programs.
+It has its headquarters in Kano and branches in Abuja, Jama'are, Itas, Dutse (Jigawa State), Azare, Gombe and Yobe States.

 History

-CITAD came into existence in 1997 as a Computer Literacy Project.
-In 2000, the capacity was increased and it currently covers 12 different units which are: are;
+CITAD came into existence in 1997 as the Computer Literacy Project.
+In 2000, the capacity was increased and it currently covers 12 different units: